You-Gao/Blog/_games/2024-09-17-civilization-6.md

 ## Player Mechanics

 - **Unit Movement** - Click and move units to perform actions, battle, etc.
-- **Resource Allocation** -  Select the specific resources to "work"
+- **Resource Allocation** -  Select the specific resources to "work".
+- **Decision-making** - So so so many choices to make each turn.

-- **Decision-making** - It was kind of awkward thinking of specifically player mechanics because for Turn-based Games you are just interacting w/ the main game mechanics.
+** Note: It was kind of awkward thinking of specifically player mechanics because for Turn-based Games you are just interacting w/ the main game mechanics.
 There isn't a single "body" to control, rather a system.

 ## Game Mechanics